CREATE DIGITAL RENTAL AGREEMENT ONLINE

 - One Original Identity Proof of Owner and Tenant.

-- Two Passport Size Photograph of each-Owner and Tenant.
+- Two Passport Size Photographs of each-Owner and Tenant.

 - Two Witnesses with their Original Identity Proof.